PublicResolver

 function setAddr(bytes32 node, uint coinType, bytes calldata a) external;

-Sets the blockchain address associated with the provided node
+Sets the blockchain address associated with the provided `node` and `coinType` to `addr.`

-To convert the address into the binary representation, use formatsByName[SYMBOL].decoder(text)
+To convert the address into the binary representation, use `formatsByName[SYMBOL].decoder(text)` of address-encoder

 Only callable by the owner of node.